npteodoro/DSA-II-Practice-Project/README.md

     bash: type: git: not found
     ```

-    if git is not found, install following the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+if git is not found, install it by following the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 1. Clone the repository